-62. In Cuba where the RRMC model has been developed the RRMCs have function as coordination and risk information mechanism bringing together local level representatives of sectoral agencies (health, transport, agriculture, infrastructure etc) in order to analyze multiple risk variables and channel it for local decision making.
-While it has been functioning successfully, it has focused so far sudden onset events (such as hurricanes, storms, intense precipitation); there is a capacity gap to address slow onset climate hazards, such as drought and sea level rise and their effects on aquifers (including capacities to monitor salinization levels, water quality and quantity).
-RMMCs and drought early warning systems needs to be expanded to Ciego de Avila, where these currently does not exist.
-In the Dominican Republic and in Jamaica municipalities lack the capacity for integrating municipal level agencies dealing with DRR issues and do not contend with an effective coordination mechanism to gather, analysis and communicate localized risk related information from different sectors.
-They lack technical and technological capacity gaps on GIS applications and rendering information comprehensible for local government officials.
-Community members in the target municipalities lack the understanding and technical capacity on climate change and disaster risk issues, in order to fulfil functions as transmitters of early warning information to the community.
-These community groups lack also basic understanding on preparedness and response measures, to take initial first responder measures in event of a disaster.
+62. In Cuba the RRMCs have function as a risk information clearing house mechanism which facilitates the participation and contribution of local level representatives of sectoral agencies (health, transport, agriculture, infrastructure etc) to contribute, analyze and assess multiple risk variables and channel this information upwards to local decision makers..
+The model has been functioning successfully to date in Cuba with a focus on sudden onset events (such as hurricanes, storms, intense precipitation); there is a capacity gap to address slow onset climate hazards, such as drought and sea level rise, and their effects on aguifers (including capacities to monitor salinization levels, water quality and quantity).
+The RMMC model and drought early warning systems needs to be expanded to Ciego de Avila, where these currently does not exist and there is a lack of capacity to address the primary hazards (drought and sea level rise).
+In the Dominican Republic and in Jamaica municipalities lack the capacity and an effective coordination mechanism to gather, analysis and communicate localized risk related information from different sectors.
+There are identified technical and technological capacity gaps, such as equipment, protocols and guidelines, and training, for data management, integrated risk information platforms, GIS applications and tailoring and communicating risk analysis for effective use by local government officials and community members.
+Community members in the target municipalities lack the understanding and technical capacity to monitor hazards, transmit early warning information, and take adequate and appropriate response measures to reduce risk and protect lives and livelihoods.